bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-1--basic-circuitry/README.md

 #### Activity 3 - LEDs and Data Sheets
 * Use a data sheet to find the optimal current for your LED and set up an appropriate circuit.
 * Determine mathematically how increasing the resistance of the resistor will affect the current flowing across the LED (the brightness of an LED is proportional to the current flowing throught it).
-Prove your conclusion by increasing the resistance of the resistor and observe the brightness of the LED.
+Prove your conclusion by increasing and decreasing the resistance of the resistor and observing the brightness of the LED.
 * Set up LEDs (each with a resistor) in parallel and series with each other.
-Determine the differences in the brightness and give a reason for your observation with what we learned in the module.
+Observe the differences in the brightness and give a reason for your observation using what we learned in the module.

 	- Relevant Equations: